matthew-richard/Hotspots/README.md

   - MapHome: A Google maps view of the user's current location and any hotspot pins that are around them
   - Statistics: A view of the user's post statistics, which includes total number of likes on their posts, total number of posts they have created, and total number of hotspots they have been a part of
   - Settings: A fragment where users can change their username and user icon
   - Feed: A view of all the posts in a Hotspot/current location - accessible by clicking on a pin on MapHome.
-Users who have chosen to be anonymous show up on the feed with the username 'Anonymous' and a default icon
+Users who have chosen to be anonymous show up on the feed with the username 'Anonymous' and a default icon.
+Each user can 'like' a post once by clicking on the thumb icon; clicking on the icon again will undo the 'like'.
+Long-clicking on picture posts will give a context menu that allows the user to save the picture to gallery.
 - NewPostActivity: An activity where the user can either post a text or picture post (accessible through a tab menu).
 The user also has an option to be anonymous or use their username and user icon by toggling an on/off 'Be anonymous' button.

 Firebase Details